Category: Game mechanics

 Hexcrawl compatibility

-[Update 4/21/2023: added Shadowdark] We are often told that the great thing about OSR is that all of the materials are mutually compatible.
-The idea is that it doesn’t matter if it says D&D, AD&D, OSRIC, Swords & Wizardy, or Old School Essentials on the cover of the module — regardless you can run it…
+[Update 1/2/2024: added Knave 2e] [Update 11/25/2023: added Beyond the Wall and Seven Voyages of Zylarthen] [Update 6/26/2023: added AD&D 2e] [Update 4/21/2023: added Shadowdark] We are often told that the great thing about OSR is that all of the materials are mutually compatible.
+The idea is that it doesn’t matter if it says D&D,…